Israel's dilemma over 'magician' Netanyahu's future

 Israel's socialist founding father David Ben-Gurion lived in a simple apartment in Kibbutz Sde Boqer in the Negev desert - he paid more attention to his library than to his living conditions.

-Another revered Likud prime minister, Menahem Begin, and his wife lived in basic housing near Tel Aviv's seafront.
+Another revered Likud prime minister, Menachem Begin, and his wife lived in basic housing near Tel Aviv's seafront.

 Significantly, there have also been public demonstrations against corruption by members of Mr Netanyahu's party.